Nikon D5300 vs Panasonic TZ95

-If the count of individual advantages (bullet points above) is taken as a guide, the D5300 emerges as the winner of the contest (16 : 13 points).
+If the count of individual advantages (bullet points above) is taken as a guide, the D5300 is the clear winner of the match-up (17 : 13 points).
 However, the pertinence of the various camera strengths will differ across photographers, so that you might want to weigh individual camera traits according to their importance for your own imaging needs before making a camera decision.
 A professional wildlife photographer will view the differences between cameras in a way that diverges from the perspective of a family photog, and a person interested in architecture has distinct needs from a sports shooter.
 Hence, the decision which camera is best and worth buying is often a very personal one.

 How about other alternatives?
 Do the specifications of the Nikon D5300 and the Panasonic TZ95 place the cameras among the top in their class?
 Find out in the latest Best DSLR Camera and Best Superzoom Camera listings whether the two cameras rank among the cream of the crop.